Vehicle Security Tips From Overton Security

 • Protect valuable tires and rims with locking lug nuts or other locking devises easily purchased at specialty auto parts stores.

-• Be aware of high theft vehicles.
+• Be aware of high-theft vehicles.
 Contact your insurance company for a list of vehicles most often burglarized or stolen.

 • Thieves take advantage of unlighted areas.
 Report broken lights to your security provider or management.

 • The VIN number is the “DNA” of your vehicle.
 Etching the VIN number on your window is one of the most effective ways to deter theft.
-VIN number etching make the vehicle less valuable to the thief and easier for the police to identify.
+VIN number etching makes the vehicle less valuable to the thief and easier for the police to identify.

 • If you use valet parking, leave just the ignition key with the attendant.
 Make sure no identifying information is attached to the key.
 Do the same when you take your vehicle in for service or a car wash.

-• If you park your vehicle in a fee based parking garage, take the parking ticket with you.
-By leaving it in your vehicle it becomes the thief’s ticket out of the garage.
+• If you park your vehicle in a fee-based parking garage, take the parking ticket with you.
+By leaving it in your vehicle, it becomes the thief’s ticket out of the garage.